ianmartinez/AsciiStudio/README.md

 # ASCII-Studio
 A program that converts both still and animated images into ASCII art, in full color and with the ability to choose custom weights and fonts.
+It is currently in the process of being re-written as a C# Eto.Forms app.

 ![Screenshot](https://github.com/ianmartinez/ASCII-Studio/raw/master/Screenshot.jpg)
 ![Settings](https://github.com/ianmartinez/ASCII-Studio/raw/master/Settings.jpg)